BDC Hamburger Icon

 CPA FAQ

-CPA prices range widely.
-A junior staff member at a CPA firm may charge as little as $60 per hour, while one who owns a firm may charge as much as $250 per hour.
+How much a CPA charges per hour depends on who you hire and their circumstances, as CPA prices range widely.
+A junior staff member at a CPA firm may charge as little as $60 per hour, while someone who owns a firm may charge $250 per hour.
 In some areas with exceptionally high demand and large client bases, the most sought-after, best-regarded CPAs may charge as much as $500 per hour.

-Hiring a CPA is as simple as reaching out to one for a consultation.
-However, conducting research is crucial.
+You can hire a CPA by reaching out to one for a consultation and signing a service agreement.
+But before you officially hire them, conducting research is crucial.
 Ensure the CPA you're considering has worked with other businesses in your industry.
 Determine whether you need a CPA solely for tax-filing purposes or larger tasks like budget planning and creating financial statements.
-Consult reviews to ensure your CPA works well with others, especially if you run a large business.
+Consult reviews to ensure the CPA works well with others, especially if you run a larger business.
 Your CPA may need to contact your employees or clients, so you must ensure they communicate well.

-The difference between a CPA and an accountant is simply a legal distinction.
-A CPA is an accountant licensed in their state of operation.
-Only a CPA can offer attestation services, act as a fiduciary to you and serve as a tax attorney if you face an IRS audit.
+The difference between a CPA and an accountant is a legal distinction that reflects the professional's training and governs the scope of their work.
+A CPA is an accountant licensed in their state of operation and only a CPA can offer attestation services, act as a fiduciary to you and serve as a tax attorney if you face an IRS audit.
+All CPAs are accountants, but not all accountants are CPAs; as a result, not all accountants can legally perform all accounting and taxation tasks.

-An accountant may be able to complete an individual tax return quickly, but the amount of work involved in filing a return depends on the number of forms you're required to report to the IRS.
-If you're a sole proprietor with just a few 1099-MISC or NEC forms, your accountant should need less time to complete your tax return.
-However, if you run a large business, you may need to wait a while.
-Regardless of your situation, even the busiest accountants can relieve the time burden of filing your taxes yourself.
+How long it takes an accountant to do a tax return depends on the client's tax situation.
+An accountant may be able to complete an individual tax return relatively quickly, but the amount of work involved in filing a business return depends on the number of forms you're required to report to the IRS.
+If you're a sole proprietor with a few 1099-MISC or 1099-NEC forms, your accountant should need less time to complete your tax return than if you're a business owner with a staff and a large variety of expenses that could qualify for deductions.
+A complicated tax history can also make it take longer to do your return.
+Fortunately, even the busiest accountants can relieve the time burden of filing your taxes yourself.

 Did you find this content helpful?